Become a CFD and AIFD

 |Candidates to take or move flowers|

 PFDE participants will design in five categories.
 Specific categories will vary from year-to-year, but general categories will remain the same.
-AIFD’s Evaluation Chairperson will announce the selected categories during the initial briefing session.
+AIFD’s Membership Chairperson will announce the selected categories during the initial briefing session.
 There will be one design in each of the following:

 |General Category||Specific Category Examples|

 |Sympathy Design||Casket spray, standing easel, basket|